top of page

 There is an energetic aspect to this treatment.
 Chakras have complimentary pairs...treating one helps the other.
 Hence, this diaphragm release and vagus nerve activation technique does benefit higher level chakra areas of the body.
 My knowledge of this is limited.
 In my experience, people do report a relaxation and loosening in the neck.

 I do not do this process often.
 When first beginning to use it, going to that part of the body and performing this act was strange and awkward.
 It can be invasive for some subjects.
 It did take me a long time to get comfortable with it.
 Turning it into an outright relaxation exercise with instruction for the subject helps.
 I do not really know what I say to get permission to do this...I will generally seek it but sometimes not...it is not a formal process with signatures on paper.
-I am now confident and experienced with the process, and have plenty of words to get there so it goes smoothly.
+Now confident and experienced with the process, I have plenty of words to get there so it goes smoothly.
 Usually performed at the end of a session but on rare occasions at the beginning where it is evident relaxation is important to the treatment and high stress levels are interfering.
 When I have hammered an individual with a heavy sports massage and they are going to feel like they were hit by a truck, this process removes that impact, clears/elevates energetically and makes them feel light.
 Also employed when there are high degrees of tension in neck and throat.

 After performing the diaphragm release, there is the option to progress to the sacrum using the same fascial release technique.
 This can take the subject to an even deeper state.
 Individuals who do not respond to a diaphragm release will generally overcome the barrier of their hyperactive mental state and go para-sympathetic.
 Reflexolgy through the heel or direct technique on the sacrum is like a keyway into the spine and brain.